onnx/onnx/docs/TypeDenotation.md

 3. `TEXT` describes that a type holds a block of text.

 Model authors SHOULD add type denotation to inputs and outputs for the model as appropriate.

+When intended as having nominal semantics, record types should use the denotation property to specify the name of the record type.

 ## An Example with input IMAGE